ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Candidate Protocol Stack: One Protocol Stack that can be used by an application for a Connection during racing.
 - Client: The peer responsible for initiating a Connection.
 - Clone: A Connection that was created from another Connection, and forms a part of a Connection Group.
-- Connection: Shared state of two or more endpoints that persists across Messages that are transmitted and received between these Endpoints {{?RFC8303}}.
+- Connection: Shared state of two or more Endpoints that persists across Messages that are transmitted and received between these Endpoints {{?RFC8303}}.
 When this document (and other Transport Services documents) use the capitalized "Connection" term, it refers to a Connection object that is being offered by the Transport Services system, as opposed to more generic uses of the word "connection".
 - Connection Context: A set of stored properties across Connections, such as cached protocol state, cached path state, and heuristics, which can include one or more Connection Groups.
 - Connection Group: A set of Connections that share properties and caches.
 - Connection Property: A Transport Property that controls per-Connection behavior of a Transport Services implementation.
+- Endpoint: An entity that communicates with one or more other endpoints using a transport protocol.
-- Endpoint: An identifier for one side of a Connection (local or remote), such as a hostname or URL.
+- Endpoint Identifier: An identifier for one side of a Connection (local or remote), such as a hostname or URL.
 - Equivalent Protocol Stacks: Protocol Stacks that can be safely swapped or raced in parallel during establishment of a Connection.
-- Event: A primitive that is invoked by an endpoint {{?RFC8303}}.
+- Event: A primitive that is invoked by an Endpoint {{?RFC8303}}.
 - Framer: A data translation layer that can be added to a Connection to define how application-layer Messages are transmitted over a Protocol Stack.
 - Local Endpoint: A representation of the application's identifier for itself that it uses for a Connection.
 - Message: A unit of data that can be transferred between two Endpoints over a Connection.
 - Message Property: A property that can be used to specify details about Message transmission, or obtain details about the transmission after receiving a Message.
 - Parameter: A value passed between an application and a transport protocol by a primitive {{?RFC8303}}.
 - Path: A representation of an available set of properties that a Local Endpoint can use to communicate with a Remote Endpoint.
-- Peer: An endpoint application party to a Connection.
+- Peer: An Endpoint application party to a Connection.
 - Preconnection: an object that represents a Connection that has not yet been established.
 - Preference: A preference to prohibit, avoid, ignore, prefer, or require a specific Transport Feature.
-- Primitive: A function call that is used to locally communicate between an application and an endpoint, which is related to one or more Transport Features {{?RFC8303}}.
+- Primitive: A function call that is used to locally communicate between an application and an Endpoint, which is related to one or more Transport Features {{?RFC8303}}.
 - Protocol Instance: A single instance of one protocol, including any state necessary to establish connectivity or send and receive Messages.
 - Protocol Stack: A set of Protocol Instances that are used together to establish connectivity or send and receive Messages.
 - Racing: The attempt to select between multiple Protocol Stacks based on the Selection and Connection Properties communicated by the application, along with any Security Parameters.
+- Remote Endpoint: The peer that a local Endpoint can communicate with when a Connection is established.
-- Remote Endpoint: A representation of the application's identifier for a peer that can participate in establishing a Connection.
+- Remote Endpoint Indetifier: A representation of the application's identifier for a peer that can participate in establishing a Connection.

 - Rendezvous: The action of establishing a peer-to-peer Connection with a Remote Endpoint.
 - Security Parameters: Parameters that define an application's requirements for authentication and encryption on a Connection.
 - Server: The peer responsible for responding to a Connection initiation.